blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/threatintelscan.md

 [company_name] [solution_name] will accept a user provided local file path to a binary file for [threat_intel] Scan.

-Identification of malware will be displayed to [blackduck_product_name] users will include file name, product (component name), and other identifiers, along with a description of the type of malware, if malware is detected.
+Identification of malware will be displayed to [blackduck_product_name] users will include file name, file path, and other identifiers, along with a description of the type of malware, and severity of the finding if malware is detected.

 ## Workflow